LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/12/setup.md

 <img alt="Sql Server Packages" src="images/sqlserver-dependencies.png" style="width:500px;" />

-The latest version of both packages.
+Install the latest version of both packages.

 You'll be asked to accept the license agreement for the package, and then you'll see some console output as the packages are installed.